NashvilleBrandon/SleepyTales-App/README.md

 # SleepyTales-App
-Good Idea or Great Idea?
+## Good Idea or Great Idea?
+Using AutoGPT to code this project, I'm hands off